 6. Not taking enough risk

-On the other side of the same coin, some investors stand like deer in headlights, unwilling to take even a measured amount of risk.
-Instead, they keep their savings in insured bank accounts, earning peanuts in return.
+On the other side of the coin, some investors stand like deer in headlights, unwilling to take even a measured amount of risk.
+Instead, they keep savings in insured bank accounts, earning peanuts in return.

 Putting all of your money in insured accounts will guarantee that you never lose anything.
 But it will almost surely mean the purchasing power of your savings won’t keep pace with inflation.
 In other words, you’ll become poorer over time.